-- Inability or unwillingness of the counterparty to pay interest, repay principal or otherwise to fulfill their contractual obligations under loan agreements or other credit facilities. - b.
+- a.
+Inability or unwillingness of the counterparty to pay interest, repay principal or otherwise to fulfil their contractual obligations under loan agreements or other credit facilities. - b.
 Downgrading of counterparties whose credit instruments, the Bank may be holding, causing the value of those assets to fall. - c.
 Settlement Risk (possibility that the Bank may pay counterparty and fail to receive the corresponding settlement in return).

 RBI vide its notification dated 18/04/2017 directed Banks to identify stressed sectors in the economy through periodic review and to make additional provision for standard advances to stressed sectors.
-Accordingly, Bank has identified Telecom and Power sector (Renewable energy and Coal based thermal power generation) as stressed sectors and standard asset provision at higher rates are made for exposures in the sector.
+Accordingly, Bank has identified Telecom, Power sector (Thermal & Renewable/ Non - Conventional) and Roads - Infrastructure as stressed sectors and standard asset provision at higher rates are made for low rated exposures in the sector.